 - Partnerships and Collaborations in Stream Restoration: Building Trust

 - Lessons Learned: Stream Restoration Failures (be a brave soul!)

 - Stream Restoration Education: Using Projects as Teaching Tools for the Public

 Oral and Poster Presentations

 UMSRS will have invited speakers and oral presentations delivered in topical sessions.
-Oral presentations are 20 minutes in length and are given in a plenary format to an interdisciplinary audience.
+Oral presentations are 20 - 50 minutes in length and are given in a plenary format to an interdisciplinary audience.
 Hence, the content should be interesting to a diverse audience and clearly focused to deliver two or three key points.
-The deadline for oral presentation proposals is October 15th, 2022.

-The poster session for 2023 UMSRS will be delivered during an hour-long session in the main body of the symposium.
+The poster session for 2024 UMSRS will be delivered during an hour-long session in the main body of the symposium.
 Poster presenters are expected to attend their posters to answer any questions from the attendees.
 Only posters that are reviewed through the abstract review process will be displayed at the conference, although some session conveners may request that an oral presentation abstract be made a poster if their oral session is full.
-Posters will continue to be accepted until February 3rd, 2023.

 If you have any questions or if you need further information please contact: Anna Sundgaard.